nmstate/nmstate/CONTRIBUTING.md

 #### Pull Requests
 Please follow these steps to have your contribution considered by the maintainers:

 1. Run and pass the unit tests and integration tests locally.
+In order to do this, please follow the steps in the [run-test.sh documentation](automation/README.md).
 2. Follow the instructions on
 [how to open a PR](https://opensource.guide/how-to-contribute/#opening-a-pull-request).
 3. Follow the [Coding and Style Guidelines](#Coding-and-Style-Guidelines).